Laconia Officials Hope New Day for Former State School Property is Here; Other Bidders Named

 With its views to Lake Opechee, its open fields and forests, adjacent to a state park and snowmobile trails, the 217 acres of the former Laconia State School property are now under agreement for the second time, to be developed as a village with both residential and commercial uses envisioned, and city officials are expressing optimism.

-On Wednesday, the state’s Executive Council voted 3-0 with two councilors recusing themselves from the vote to enter into a contract to sell the tract for $10.5 million to Pillsbury Reality Development LLC, whose principle, Michael L. Kettenbach is the developer of Londonderry’s Woodmont Commons, a residential retail complex located near Interstate 93 in the southern part of the state.
+On Wednesday, the state’s Executive Council voted 3-0 with two councilors recusing themselves from the vote to enter into a contract to sell the tract for $10.5 million to Pillsbury Reality Development LLC, whose principal, Michael L. Kettenbach is the developer of Londonderry’s Woodmont Commons, a residential retail complex located near Interstate 93 in the southern part of the state.

 The other bidders included Hawthorne Development Corporation, Chinburg Development, LLC, AP & Affiliates and the Lakes Region Athletic Advancement Complex.